Preparing your Nonprofit Year-End Giving Campaign

 Think about:

-From here, you are able to adjust your fundraising goals, brainstorm new strategies to engage more donors, and decide the best marketing strategies to maximize your campaign.
+From here, you can adjust your fundraising goals, brainstorm new strategies to engage more donors and decide on the best marketing strategies to maximize your campaign.

-Next, you’ll want to build your case for support.
+Next, you’ll want to build your support case.

-Tell your supporters why you need their donations and how they will help - you can use this as the foundation of your end-of-year giving letter.
+Tell your supporters why you need their donations and how they will help.
+This can serve as the foundation of your end-of-year giving letter.

 With any campaign you create, you’ll want to have consistent branding.

-For your year-end fundraising campaign, create your marketing materials with the intention of showing your organization's brand.
-Include your colors, logos, fonts, and tonality that are consistent with your nonprofit.
+For your year-end fundraising campaign, create marketing materials that showcase your organization's brand.
+Include colors, logos, fonts, and tonality that are consistent with your nonprofit.
 Aim to create a theme that is eye-catching and memorable.
-Include important information and highlight the importance of your donor’s support, while maintaining a balance between simplicity - including too much may disrupt the attention of your donors.
+Include important information and highlight the importance of your donor’s support while maintaining a balance between simplicity—including too much may disrupt your donors' attention.

 Once you have your campaign design created, think about how and when you want to reach out to your supporters.
-It’s a good idea to stagger the communication with your donors so they don’t feel bombarded, but are still receiving enough contact to remind them about your campaign timeline.
-During the last couple weeks of the year, increase your communication efforts to nudge your supporters and remind them that their last opportunity to give in 2022 is approaching.
+It’s a good idea to stagger the communication with your donors so they don’t feel bombarded but still receive enough contact to remind them about your campaign timeline.
+During the last couple of weeks of the year, increase your communication efforts to nudge your supporters and remind them that their last opportunity to give in 2022 is approaching.

-You will also want to think about the giving experience your donors have on your donation platforms.
+You will also want to consider your donors' giving experience on your donation platforms.
 Optimize your giving platforms to make giving as painless for your supporters as possible.

 By starting your fundraising planning now, you can help minimize any headaches and iron out any issues before inviting your donors into your campaign.

-If you need any help or want to learn more, contact us to set up a consultation a find out how we can help you with your year-end giving campaign and future fundraisers.
+If you need any help or want to learn more, contact us to set up a consultation and find out how we can help you with your year-end giving campaign and future fundraisers.